-My mission is to work collaboratively with other creative, thinking artists to produce material and experiences that are meaningful to us and our audience.
+My mission is to work collaboratively with other creative, thinking artists to produce material and experiences that are both meaningful and memorable to us and our audiences.

 As director, I am the facilitator and filter for the creative process.
 My job is to get us all on the same page at the same time.
 How and when we get there depends on our communication and collaboration.

 My approach is problem-solution: I help articulate the “problems” presented by our text and context and then guide our attempts to find the best possible “solutions” in our production meetings and rehearsals.

 Concept or gimmick?
 No matter how exciting or novel a director’s “concept” may seem, if it isn’t dramaturgically sound, then it’s probably just a gimmick.

 Ours, not mine.
 This is not my play, and I am not God, nor am I a puppet master.
 We have different but equally important jobs.
 I don’t give line readings nor attempt to do your job.